Jean Erdman: Career

 In the 1980s, Erdman began reviving her early dance repertory and presenting it annually at The Open Eye.
 These performances culminated in the NEA-funded Jean Erdman Retrospective at the Hunter Playhouse in 1985, New York City.
 New York Times dance critic Anna Kisselgoff wrote, "anyone wishing to know something about where modern dance is today can find the roots in this retrospective."
-From 1987–93, Erdman served as artistic director of an NEA funded project to create a three volume video archive of these early dance works, Dance and Myth: The World of Jean Erdman.
+From 1987 to 1993, Erdman served as artistic director of an NEA funded project to create a three volume video archive of these early dance works, Dance and Myth: The World of Jean Erdman.

 Personal life

 Erdman and Campbell had no children.
 For most of their forty-nine years of marriage they shared a two-room apartment in Greenwich Village in New York City.
 In the 1980s they also purchased an apartment in Honolulu and divided their time between the two cities.
 Campbell died in 1987.
 In 1990, Erdman became the founding president of the Joseph Campbell Foundation and continued as its president emerita until her death.
 Since 1995 Erdman had lived exclusively in Hawaii.

 Erdman died at the age of 104 in a nursing facility in Honolulu on May 4, 2020.